mape2k/docs/content/guides/production-ready-automation/_index.md

 - A standard reference topology for all examples
 - A variety of golden standard EVPN-VXLAN architecture reference configurations
-- A full Vagrant and libvirt simulation of the Cumulus Networks reference topology (cldemo2) that provides the foundational physical infrastructure and bootstrap configuration to support and demonstrate Cumulus Linux features and technologies
+- A full Vagrant and libvirt simulation of the Cumulus Networks reference topology ({{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2/" text="cldemo2" >}}) that provides the foundational physical infrastructure and bootstrap configuration to support and demonstrate Cumulus Linux features and technologies
-- Best practice Ansible automation and infrastructure as code (IaC)
+- Best practice {{<exlink url="https://www.ansible.com/" text="Ansible" >}} automation and infrastructure as code (IaC)
 - Working examples of Continuous Integration and Continuous Deployment (CI/CD) using GitLab
 - CI/CD testing powered by NetQ Cloud